inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 ## P

-- POC Point Of Care testing, test done with results generated at bedside
+- POC Point Of Care testing

+     These are tests that can done with results generated at bedsidein situ.
+Examples include basic urinanlysis and glucose level monitoring.

 ## Q